cod3licious/ml_exercises/README.md

 ##### Block 4.2:
 - [ ] Work through [Notebook 6: analyze toy dataset](/exercises/6_analyze_toydata.ipynb)
+- [ ] Have a look at the [cheat sheet](/cheatsheet.pdf), which includes a summary of the most important steps when developing a machine learning solution, incl. code snippets

 ##### Block 4.3:
 - [ ] _Case Study!_ [Notebook 7: predicting hard drive failures](/exercises/7_hard_drive_failures.ipynb) (plan at least 5 hours for this!)